Canada Housing Infrastructure Fund

 Are projects required to build new houses?

-No. Projects are not required to build new houses, but they must demonstrate that they will enable more housing to be built.
-CHIF has been created to accelerate the construction and upgrading of essential infrastructure to support housing development, but it will not provide funding for the construction of housing units.
+Eligible CHIF projects either plan for or construct housing-enabling infrastructure.
+Eligible categories include drinking water, wastewater, stormwater and solid waste infrastructure.
+Projects are required to demonstrate that they will enable more housing to be built.
+CHIF has been created to accelerate the construction and upgrading of essential infrastructure to support housing development, but it will not provide funding for the actual construction of housing units.

 -